Developer(s) – Capcom

 Depicting the story of the film, it follows a young street urchin named Aladdin, who comes across a magic lamp, and uses the genie inside to change the course of life for the better.
-As was customary in video games at the time, there wasn’t a great of emphasis on the story, with the developers merely sticking to the broad strokes.
-They added another sub plot to it in order to in turn add a new level, but of course, its much better to simply watch the film to get the best feel for the story; the comedic element is much stronger, as it is provided by the late great Robin Williams as the genie.
+As was customary in video games at the time, there wasn’t a great amount of emphasis on the story, with the developers merely sticking to the broad strokes.
+They added another subplot to it in order to in turn add a new level, but of course, it’s much better to simply watch the film to get the best feel for the story; the comedic element is much stronger, as it is provided by the late great Robin Williams as the genie.

 Originality – 5/10

 Unfortunately, since this game followed the trends and tropes of what most games did at the time, it’s a clear sign that this game was rushed out to retail to coincide with the film to a certain extent.
-But regardless, the game isn’t without its charms; it’s a challenging title, in lieu of Capcom tradition, which isn’t too inaccessible, and presents players with an experience that stands out among a fair few other side scrollers released at the time.
+But regardless, the game isn’t without its charms; it’s a challenging title, in lieu of Capcom tradition, which isn’t too inaccessible and presents players with an experience that stands out among a fair few other side scrollers released at the time.

-Overall, Aladdin was a fairly well developed licensed game, made in a time before the medium of games based on pre-existing license would generally become frowned upon within the industry.
+Overall, Aladdin was a fairly well developed licensed game, made in a time before the medium of games based on a pre-existing license would generally become frowned upon within the industry.
 Batman: Arkham Asylum would go on to break that notion many years later, but Capcom made good use of many Disney licenses, and this game is no exception.